Whoa, Backup a Minute

-This used to be quite a difficult process, and is perhpas one of the reasons so many people in business went for Apples.
+This used to be quite a difficult process, and is perhaps one of the reasons so many people in business went for Apples.
 But it's actually easy now.

-Again there's several options here, and it might depend what you want to backup.
+Again there's several options here, and it might depend on what you want to backup.

 This is probably your easiest option, as it's all in one place and allows you to backup everything in one go.

 When you set up your phone, you will likely have logged into your primary Google account at some point.
 This is the one it will automatically select, but you can change it.

 You get 15GB of free storage.
 Subscriptions cost from £1.59 per month or £15.99 per year, for 100GB of space.

 Click settings, then look for something that says backup and restore (under Cloud and accounts or system on most phones).
 This will show you which Google account it's being backed up to, and will offer you the option to choose what you'd like to backup.

 If you log into this Google account elsewhere, you'll be able to access this same backup information from your other devices, including your PC.